clburlison/clburlison.com/_posts/2014-10-17-munkirepo-guide-part-2.md

   > Multi-user web front-end for managing a Munki repository.
 If you're here because of MailChimp, my apologies but this isn't the Mandrill you're looking for. /wavehand
   >
   > Mandrill is a NodeJS web application written using the Meteor framework.
 It supports one database engine: MongoDB.
 There are no plans to support other engines, but fear not, mandrillctl will install and secure MongoDB for you.
 If you already have MongoDB running on your server via homebrew, you should probably remove that installation first, or use an alternate server.
+  >
   > --Joe Wollard

+{% img /images/posts/2014-10-19/mandrill.png 600 %}

 #The Install
 Lucky for us Joe, the developer, has excellent documentation for installation on Ubuntu.
 Unfortunately, the documentation is for an older version of Ubuntu and some of the commands need modification to work with 14.04 and this series.
 Instead of redirecting you back and forth between his guide and this, I decided to include all the commands required below without the descriptions.
 For more information on what/why you are doing something please reference the wiki [here](https://github.com/wollardj/Mandrill/wiki).

+To document changes from Joe's original guide all code changes will have ``# updated from wiki`` appended to code blocks.

 ##Creating Users & Groups

+Lets create the Mandrill user and munki group along with allow mandrill access to modify our munki repo.

 {% highlight bash %}
 sudo addgroup --system munki
-sudo adduser --system _mandrill --ingroup munki --force-badname
+sudo adduser --system _mandrill --ingroup munki --force-badname sudo chown -R _mandrill:munki /usr/local/munki_repo/ sudo chmod -R 2774 /usr/local/munki_repo
 {% endhighlight %}

 _Note:_ You should receive an error from creating the 'munki' group if you went through [Part 1](/blog/2014/10/06/munkirepo-guide-part-1/).
 This is fine move along.